Edward Ryan (barrister): England

-Assistant Controller of the Exchequer (1851–1862).
+In 1850, Ryan was appointed a permanent member of the Judicial Committee, serving until 1865.

+In 1845, Ryan was appointed to the Royal Commission on the Criminal Law 1845, a royal commission to complete the unfinished report of the Royal Commission on the Criminal Law 1833, to consider amendments and consolidations of the criminal law and to prepare a bill for that purpose.

+In 1846, Ryan was appointed Railway Commissioner.

 In 1850, Trevelyan campaigned along with Charles Hay Cameron for the opening of the Indian Civil Service to the native population and championed the appointment of Soorjo Coomar Goodeve Chuckerbutty to the Bengal medical service.

+In 1851, Ryan was appointed Assistant Controller of the Exchequer, serving until 1862.

 Civil Service Commission

 The Northcote–Trevelyan Report in 1854 had characterised the British Civil Service as riddled with cronyism and hampered by the inefficiencies of patronage.
 The report had recommended access to the higher ranks of the service by open competition and public examination.
 Ryan became the inaugural First Civil Service Commissioner in 1855 with the task of implementing the reforms, and immediately faced the establishment backlash.
 However, Ryan was both intelligent and tactful and managed to supervise the trialling, evaluation and gradual introduction of universal tests by 1870.
 The commission also supervised exams for admission to the Indian Civil Service and the British Army.

 Family

 On 13 December 1814, Ryan married Louisa Whitmore (1789–1866) the daughter of William Whitmore and Frances Barbara Lyster.
 His friend, Charles Babbage, married her sister, Georgiana (1792–1827), in the same year, making the men brothers-in-law.
 The Ryans had eight sons and three daughters: